Hilary Butella, DNP, APRN, PMHNP-BC, FNP-C

 She and her husband are thrilled to return to the Houston area where they are surrounded by family, friends, and a supportive church community.
 Emily enjoys leading group fitness classes and spending time in the beautiful mountains of Southwestern Colorado.

-Michael Groves is a Licensed Professional Counselor-Intern supervised by Dr. Richard C. Henriksen, Ph.D., LPC-S, NCC.
-Michael received a Masters in Clinical Mental Health Counseling from Sam Houston State University, a Master of Divinity from Covenant Theological Seminary, and a bachelors from Auburn University.
+Michael Groves is a Licensed Professional Counselor.
+Michael received a master’s in Clinical Mental Health Counseling from Sam Houston State University, a Master of Divinity from Covenant Theological Seminary, and a bachelors from Auburn University.
 He spent more than 20 years in pastoral ministry in Texas counseling individuals, couples, and families facing many diverse life challenges.
 He then spent 11 years in the construction industry in Alaska managing his father’s company and performed sales and management for another large construction company.
 Recently he served as counselor intern for the Good Shepherd Mission in Huntsville working with the homeless and transient dealing with addictions, transition from prison life, and numerous disorders and other life difficulties.

-Michael’s goal is to empower individuals, couples, and families to deal with tough and debilitating problems and empower them to reach their personal, relational, educational, and professional goals in life.
-He believes this is best accomplished in a safe, confidential, non-judgmental, and encouraging relationship between counselor and client.
-Michael’s approach is both positive and challenging as he enters the world of the client to journey together probing underlying complications and discovering life changing solutions.
-Michael’s focus is marriage and family issues, dealing with depression, anxiety, anger, trauma, grief, and life transitions.
+Michael’s goal is to empower individuals, couples, and families to deal with tough and debilitating problems and enable them to experience liberating transformation.
+He believes this is best accomplished in a safe, non-judgmental, and encouraging relationship between counselor and client.
+Michael’s approach is both optimistic and direct.
+He enters the world of his clients probing underlying complications and current obstacles to discover new ways to deal with and overcome incapacitating troubles.
+Michael deals with depression, anxiety, anger, trauma, grief, marriage and family issues, and life transitions.
 He strives to aid individuals, couples, and families by diminishing hurt and pain, developing strategies to cope with life’s trials, and increasing a sense of joy, purpose, and meaning in life.
-Michael is the father of three grown children and four wonderful grandchildren.
+Michael is the father of three grown children and six wonderful grandchildren.